Epidemiology Open Journal

 Subjects: Participants in the 2012 and 2013 BRFSS were included in this analysis (N=44,603).
 Results: Adjusting for confounders, the odds of depression increased by 5% for every sugary drink consumed (odds ratio (OR)=1.06, 95% confidence interval (CI)=1.02-1.10).
 Depression was also associated with race, with non-Hispanic blacks being 60% more likely to be depressed than non-Hispanic whites.
 Unemployment and having a high school or less education were independently associated with depression.
 The association of depression and consumption of sugar sweetened beverages was stronger among women than men.

 Conclusion: This study indicates that consuming sugary drinks are associated with an increased odds of depression.
 These findings support advocacy efforts for an overall healthy lifestyle.
 In addition, future research should evaluate this association using a cohort design in order to establish the temporality of this association.

-Burleson, Chad E., Kent Andersen, Z. Copeland, Kelly L. Sullivan.
+Burleson, Chad E., Kendall Anderson, Z. Copeland, Kelly L. Sullivan.